 The stores in terminals 3 and 5 are open from 5:30am until midnight.
 The terminal 2 store, is open from 6am to midnight.
 If you need assistance installing the sim card or figuring out which plan you need, then I recommend going to one of these stores.
 But If you’d prefer to do it yourself, then you can go to WHSmiths or a sim card vending machine.

-At a Sim Local store you’ll be able to buy sim cards from EE, Three, Vodafone, and Lyca mobile.
-Here’s a list of some of the plans they have available
+At a Sim Local store you’ll be able to buy sim cards from any of these networks; EE, Three, Vodafone, and Lyca mobile.
+Here’s a list of some of the plans they have available:

 |Lyca Mobile||3GB of 4G Data, unlimited texts + minutes, 100 international minutes to 42 countries.||£25|